AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 The individual portion should include your name, your group number, and the lab number.
 For example: Meehan_Group51_Lab1.PDF

-Review the [Technical Report Guidelines](https://github.com/d008/MAE224/wiki/Technical-Report-Guidelines) for how to format the report.
+Review the [Technical Report Guidelines](https://github.com/d008/MAE224/wiki/Technical-Report-Guidelines) for detailed instructions on how to format the report.
 Your report is expected to include (remember, maximum 5 pages):

 ### Abstract (10%)